What if I told you people will pay five times what you’re currently charging?

 Are there more expensive options on there?
 Sure.
 If you’re a competitive CrossFit athlete, the price goes up to around $150, on average.
 The smaller the niche, the higher the price.

 The Coronavirus Crisis presents a huge opportunity to build your online coaching platform.
 If you’re in the Two-Brain family, you can use our instructions to create and launch online training.
-It’s a step by step plan, and it’s on the Roadmap (Revenue Diversity, Milestone 10).
+It’s a step by step plan, and it’s on the Growth ToolKit (Revenue Diversity, Milestone 10).

 When you do, don’t think about the blue ocean.
 Think about the little ponds.